D-Winker/SudokuSolver/Readme.md

 SudokuSolver.py contains the six solvers, a function to draw out the Sudoku (complete, incomplete, and in-progress), a function to check a Sudoku, and code to read in and format the Sudoku in the text file sudoku.txt
 sudoku.txt contains 50 Sudoku puzzles.
 I copied this file from from [dimitri] https://github.com/dimitri/sudoku/tree/master

 Below are descriptions of each solver and details about how they work.
-Solvers 1 and 4 work, solvers 2 and 3 might work, if given enough time, solvers 5 and 6 do not work.
+Solvers 1 and 4 work, solvers 2 and 3 work, but take an extremely long time to find a solution on all but the easiest Sudoku, solvers 5 and 6 do not work.
 First, the rules

 ##### Sudoku Rules
 A 9×9 square must be filled in with numbers from 1-9 with no repeated numbers in each line, horizontally or vertically.
 To challenge you more, there are 3×3 squares marked out in the grid, and each of these squares can't have any repeat numbers either.